 - 2.1 Assessment Committees, made up of Council members, visit those correctional centres throughout New South Wales which house Serious Offenders.
-Selected inmates are interviewed, individually.
+Selected inmates are interviewed individually.
 Generally speaking, these inmates are interviewed due to the fact that they are within eight years or less of their earliest possible release date and are eligible for a reduction in security classification.
-It should be noted that in September 2008 this time frame was extended from 5 years to 8 years prior to the earliest possible release date following amendments to the Commissioner of Corrective Services' Classification Guidelines for Serious Offenders.
 At these visits the Committees also meet with relevant correctional centre staff, including the General Manager, concerning the progress of those Serious Offenders. - 2.2 The interview notes and proposals of the Assessment Committees are tabled at subsequent meetings of the Council and, together with other material on the inmate's file, provide the basis for the recommendations made by the Council to the Commissioner concerning the inmate's ongoing classification, placement and program participation.
 This may determine what developmental programs will be available to the inmate, and whether the inmate will progress, eventually, to a classification and placement which will allow for participation in unescorted prerelease leave programs.
-This participation may enhance the inmate's prospects, on the expiry of the non-parole period, of obtaining release on parole under supervision by the Probation and Parole Service. - 2.3 These exercises carried out by the Council's Assessment Committees represent a significant proportion of the Council's overall activities, requiring, as they do, considerable input from the Council's secretarial staff, as well as from members.
+This participation may enhance the inmate's prospects, on the expiry of the non-parole period, of obtaining release on parole under supervision by Community Offender Services. - 2.3 These exercises carried out by the Council's Assessment Committees represent a significant proportion of the Council's overall activities, requiring, as they do, considerable input from the Council's secretarial staff, as well as from members.
 In addition, there is the time and effort contributed by the correctional centre staff, without which such exercises would not be possible.
-During 2011, Assessment Committees spent a total of 33 days carrying out 436 interviews with Serious Offenders.
+During 2013, Assessment Committees spent a total of 40 days carrying out 393 interviews with Serious Offenders.